 Canadian contemporary artist Peter Triantos specializes in high-end, investment grade fine art produced for residential and corporate spaces.
 Prolifically creative, he lives and works in Toronto where he has successfully represented himself for many years while further developing his innovative artistic styles.
 He has forged partnerships with designers, architects and developers, placing his paintings in private collections, model suites, and major lobbies across North America and Europe.
 Due to growing global demand for Peter Triantos’ neo-abstract expressionist works, expanded to a fifth downtown Toronto gallery, next to the Annex flagship gallery not long after opening another art gallery in the InterContinental Hotel Yorkville.

 Peter Triantos creates radiant and harmonious worlds of intelligent colour, subtle yet explosive energy and vibrant emotion.
 Through his splashing paint technique, gestural brushstrokes, and liberal use of impasto, Triantos produces large-scale impactful works that are bold, visually striking and tender.
 For his many fans and collectors, he offers a euphoric breath of fresh air; he brings dynamic new ways to articulate his core belief: that art can and should be joyful, passionate and intrinsically aesthetic.

 Peter Triantos has a diverse and vast body of work, each breathtaking series he creates is a thoughtful departure from the last.
-The hit ‘Jelly Bean’ series is a visual euphony of positivity energy and joy.
+The hit ‘Jelly Bean’ series is a visual euphony of positive energy and joy.
 Intense colours and bold brush strokes come together to become lively arrangements that are simple yet sophisticated.
-‘Splash of Colour II’ his dynamic use of saturated colors produce a vibrant, confident and audacious composition; a beautiful expression of movement, passion and vitality.
+In ‘Splash of Colour II’ series, his dynamic use of saturated colors produce a vibrant, confident and audacious composition; a beautiful expression of movement, passion and vitality.
 Triantos’ spectacular ‘Napa Valley’ series is highly sought after and a designer's favorite.
 In this abstract ode to the vineyards of Napa Valley, Triantos’ thrown paint technique reaches new heights, encapsulating the essence of nature, offering the viewer an appreciation of its ultimate balance.
 His ‘Winter Paradise’ series exudes luxury, each piece has a distinctly calming beauty of its own.